-To find out about our Privacy Policy, visit our website at www.sunlife.ca, or send a written request by e-mail to privacyofficer sunlife.com, or by mail to Privacy Officer, Sun Life Financial, 225 King St. West, Toronto, ON M5V 3C5 to request that a copy of our Privacy Brochure be sent to you.
+To find out about our Privacy Policy, visit our website at www.sunlife.ca, or to obtain information about our privacy practices, send a written request by e-mail to privacyofficer@sunlife.com, or by mail to Privacy Officer, Sun Life Financial, 225 King St. West, Toronto, ON M5V 3C5.